- > Use Emoji, send bubble animations & handwritten messages

 Type your message and then tap and hold the blue arrow icon before choosing Invisible Ink from the Bubble options.To view the message your friend needs to tap on it, the words will appear for a few seconds before disappearing again.

 You can also send photos this way, although the invisible ink doesn’t completely disappear from the image when you tap it, so to see the whole image you will need to press and hold the image until you see the option to save it.

-Tapback to quickly and visually respond to a message
+Tapback to visually respond to a message

 Tapback is a little bit like Facebook’s Like options.
 To use the feature, simply double tap on an iMessage and you'll be presented with a heart, thumbs up, thumbs down, 'Haha', two exclamation marks, and a question mark.
 This enables you to quickly respond to a message without having to type any text.